Duke of Gor: Library

-The first duke, Nicolás Mauricio Álvarez de las Asturias Bohorques, lived in Granada in a palace later renovated by Francisco Giménez, and acquired a library containing 6,000 manuscripts, books and Arabic documents dating from the 14th and 15th century, from the time of the Emirate of Granada.
+The first duke, Nicolás Mauricio Álvarez de las Asturias Bohorques, lived in Granada in the palace of Gor, later renovated by Francisco Giménez, and acquired a library containing 6,000 manuscripts, books and Arabic documents dating from the 14th and 15th century, from the time of the Emirate of Granada.
 Arevalo was acquainted with American writer Washington Irving, later Minister to Spain (1842 to 1845); Irving stayed with the duke of Gor during his first visit to Spain, in 1829, and used the duke's library for his Chronicles of the Conquest of Granada (1829).

 The collection was acquired in 1962 by the multimillionaire banker Bartolomé March, one of General Francisco Franco's financial advisers.
 The Dukes of Gor's collection, which formed the largest and most important part of March's collection, was catalogued in 1907.

 One notable book in the duke's library was a first edition of Gaspar Correia's Lendas da Índia.

+The Duke of Gor's Library

+The origin of the library that has survived into the 20th century, known in Granada as the Duke of Gor's Library, dates back to the late 17th century with the inclusion of a vast collection of books by Don Pedro Verdugo de Albornoz y Ursúa, II Count of Torrepalma.
+He established the foundations of this library in his house near the Carrera del Darro.
+Don Pedro spent many years amassing an extensive literary collection, which included various Arabic codices, letters, manuscripts, and poetry from both Luis de Góngora and Francisco Quevedo.
+The collection also contained several 15th-century incunabula.
+Pedro Verdugo's successor, Alfonso Verdugo, III Count of Torrepalma and lord of Gor, had a strong interest in literature and continued to expand the library's holdings.

+He was also a member of the Poetic Academy El Trípode, which convened at the Sacromonte Abbey.
+The great-grandson of the library's founder, the II Duke of Gor, acquired the literary collection and established it in his house on Plaza de los Girones.
+The space, which housed a vast number of volumes, underwent modifications in 1882 and further expansion in 1898.
+In 1962, the most valuable part of the library was sold by the then Duke of Gor to the bibliophile Don Bartolomé March Servera, who transported it to Madrid to incorporate it into his extensive archive.
+With over 20,000 volumes, it became one of the finest privately owned libraries in Spain.